Academic Advising FAQs

 What is a degree/certificate evaluation?

-A degree/certificate valuation will list the courses you have already taken and what you have left to take for your degree or certificate at Harper.
-Students can run their own degree/certificate evaluation through the My Harper Student Portal.
-If requested, a counselor can also review it and make a few notes for you.
-The reviewed evaluation can be picked either be picked up in our office or mailed to you.
+A degree/certificate evaluation will list the courses you have already taken and what you have left to take for your degree or certificate.
+Students can run their own degree/certificate evaluation in Degree Works in their My Harper Portal.
+An academic advisor can meet and discuss your evaluation with you.

 View Registration Policies to read more about Enrollment Verification.